shakked/Command-for-Instagram/Terms of Use.md

-#Terms and Conditions
+#Terms of Use

-Last updated: April 24, 2016
+Last updated: January 13, 2017

 Please read these Terms and Conditions carefully before using the **Command for Instagram - Follower Stats & Management, Posts, Likes & Comments Analytics** mobile application operated by Zachary Shakked.